 Your Chinese ability will help you operate on a level of trust with your Chinese business counterparts in the payment and shipping of goods.

 This offers lucrative career options in the export-import industry.

 9. Competitive Advantage

-In India, the demand for business people who are proficient in Chinese is skyrocketing.
-This is because of the huge trade relationship between the two countries, which is growing a minimal rate of 40% every year.
+In India, the demand for business people who are proficient in Chinese is skyrocketing because of the enormous trade relationship between the two countries, growing at a minimal rate of 40% every year.

 10. Travel in Chinese-speaking Asia

-You can visit China to see for yourself the beautiful landscape, mega cities, vibrant culture, vast history and delicious food.
+You can visit China to see the beautiful landscape, megacities, vibrant culture, vast history, and delicious food.
 It will be a new experience on a more personal level.

-The breathtaking Merlion Park in Singapore, the famous casino in Macau and the Great Walls of China are just some of the famous destinations you can visit during the holidays.
+The breathtaking Merlion Park in Singapore, the famous casino in Macau, and the Great Walls of China are just some of the favorite destinations you can visit during the holidays.

 Mandarin is not as difficult as you think

 Mandarin presumed to be a difficult language to learn, owing to its complex writing system.